 Although more homes may be listed for sale, the net effect on available inventory is expected to be minimal.
 According to the 2022 Real Estate Market Forecast by RISMedia, even as more sellers enter the market, buyer competition will remain fierce, leading to another whirlwind year of home buying in 2022.

 Despite rising home prices and a shortage of inventory, U.S. News also expects that the competition between homebuyers will remain strong.
 Interest rates are expected to remain at historic lows, and the continued formation of new households is creating the demand for more space.

-According to the 2021 Home Buyers and Sellers Generational Trends Report by the National Association of REALTORS (NAR):
+According to the most recent Home Buyers and Sellers Generational Trends Report by the National Association of REALTORS (NAR):

 - 47% of home buyers are between the ages of 31 to 55 years

 - Median household income of home buyers is $96,500

 - 62% of all home buyers are a married couple